tuura/fantasi/doc/README.md

 suggest to download the latest version of the software currently available.
 The lite edition version enables the compilation and synthesis of hardware into some of the Altera FPGA boards available.
 However, a license is required for the usage of the latest and bigger FPGA, such as the one that we used.
+In our experiments, we used the Quartus v16.1.
 * [**NIOS II
 devkit**](https://www.altera.com/products/processors/overview.html) -
 the NIOS II is a software processor that can be synthesised in any Altera